The Brief: Vietnam syndrome - Progress | Centre-left Labour politics

 Catch-up Just to clear this up – Vietnam syndrome is not an actual disease.
 Marvin Kalb, a senior fellow at the Brookings Institute – an international affairs think tank in Washington D.C – defines it as a ‘fundamental reluctance to commit American military power anywhere in the world’.

-Vietnam syndrome, and the slide towards isolationism that comes with it, can have dangerous consequences.
+This slide towards isolationism can have dangerous consequences.
 The post-war liberal world order is currently in the balance, with Russia and China on the rise, the United States in retreat, and the fracturing of European alliances.
-Our collective inaction when Putin made the decision to annex Crimea has only emboldened him.
+Our collective inaction when Vladimir Putin made the decision to annex Crimea has only emboldened him.
 Since then we’ve had assassinations on British soil, interference in elections worldwide and mass-slaughter of innocent civilians in Syria.

 Learning the mistakes from Vietnam and Iraq is important – but knowing when to stand up to a bully is also important.
 This doesn’t mean a rush to arms, but it means acknowledging that we have a responsibility to protect the post-war order that we have worked so hard to build.

-Be a progressive Add ‘The world as it is’ by President Obama’s deputy National Security Advisor Ben Rhodes to your reading list.
-It’s a great insight a White House that tried to balance America’s role in the world without rushing to war.
+Put it on your reading list ‘The world as it is’ by President Obama’s deputy National Security Advisor Ben Rhodes.
+It gives first-hand insight into a White House that tried to balance America’s role in the world without rushing to war.

 Watch this President Obama speaks to Vox on ‘the state of the world’ and his foreign policy approach.